“Smell is a potent wizard that transports you across thousands of miles and all the years you have lived.” – Helen Keller

 “Olfactory” comes from the Latin olfacere which means “to smell.”

-Did you know that your sense of smell is 15% more powerful than your sense of sight when it comes to recalling long-term memories.
-That’s pretty impressive.
+Your sense of smell is 15% more powerful than your sense of sight when it comes to recalling long-term memories.

-My own example is when I was in a B&B in France a couple of years ago and I was washing my hands with a soap that contained neroli essential oil.
-Instantly the smell of this hand wash took me back to a time 12 years ago, transporting me to the hotel room in New York where I fell in love with my husband.
+A powerful scent memory of mine occurred in France several years ago.
+Whilst washing my hands with a neroli scented soap, the fragrance instantly transported me back to a time, 12 years ago, to the hotel in New York where I fell in love with my husband.
 In a split second I was there again, in that room, with that overwhelming feeling of romance, from smell alone.

-Fragrance can also have a direct impact on your most primitive behaviors.
-It can make you feel sad or fearful, angry or anxious, or even nauseous.
-On the flip side a smell can also make you feel happy, lustful, reminiscent and exhilarated.
+Fragrance has a direct impact on your most primitive behaviours.
+It can make you feel melancholy, fearful, angry, anxious, or even nauseous.
+On the flip side, a smell can also make you feel joyful, lustful, reminiscent and exhilarated.
 Your sense of smell allows you to detect danger and even subconsciously seek out a perfect mate, much like the animal kingdom.

 “Without knowing it, we are using our noses every day to interpret the world around us in the finest detail, and we are unconsciously discriminating between aromas with the greatest subtlety.” - Barney Shaw, The Smell of Fresh Rain